Ahoud-Alhazmi/Investigation-of-the-Sensitivity-of-DNN-for-Sentiment-Analysis/README.md

 Attack Model
 --------------------------------------------------------
-The model is (CNN- LSTM) that combines Convolutional Neural Network and Long Short-Term Memory [1]
+The model is (CNN-LSTM) that combines Convolutional Neural Network and Long Short-Term Memory [1]

 [1] Jeffrey Donahue, Lisa Anne Hendricks, Sergio Guadar- rama, Marcus Rohrbach, Subhashini Venugopalan, Kate Saenko, and Trevor Darrell.
 2015.
 Long-term recurrent convolutional networks for visual recogni- tion and description.
 In Proceedings of the IEEE conference on computer vision and pattern recogni- tion, pages 2625–2634.